send-on/new-demo-generator/README.md

 1. Make a copy of this [Schema Template](https://docs.google.com/spreadsheets/d/13XXBkNGFTms5o-6A3A3vqmIoVBUqkxSgvj9ghTTYGdI/edit?usp=sharing).
 2. Add your custom events.
 3. Download the Google Sheet as a **CSV**.
-4. Load the webapp and enter your source write key and number of users.
-Press Generate
+4. Load the webapp and enter "number of users", hit generate users.
-5. Click Load Properties into Personas Memory.
+5. Enter your Segment source write key.
-6. Upload your CSV and hit the button.
+5. Upload your CSV and hit the button.

 <br>